Tell Me a Riddle (film): Critical reception

-In her review in The New York Times, Janet Maslin called the film "a slow, restrained, dignified effort ... so straightforward and so simple that it doesn't prompt anything more elaborate than subjective reactions.
+In her review in The New York Times, Janet Maslin called the film "a slow, restrained, dignified effort...so straightforward and so simple that it doesn't prompt anything more elaborate than subjective reactions.
 If you bring the right sad baggage to it, you may be deeply moved; if you resent being manipulated, you may be moved in quite another direction.
 Throughout the film, plain competence and good intentions are on display, and at least in this case, they aren't qualities that make for strong responses.
 This may be a movie to remind you of something.
 But I don't think it's one to touch you on its own."
+Conversely Kenneth Turan hailed the film as a "special occasion."

+Legacy

+In 2022 The Academy of Motion Picture Arts and Sciences and The Film Foundation collaborated on a restoration of Tell Me a Riddle with Grant's debut short The Stronger.
+These versions are distributed by Hope Runs High, which also re-released many of Grant's documentaries.
+Tell Me a Riddle and The Stronger premiered at the revivals section of the 2023 New York Film Festival.
+The film is now considered the first major American feature to be entirely written, produced, and directed by women.